ybrid/player-sdk-swift/README.md

 # player-sdk-swift
-This audio player is written in Swift 4 and runs on iPhones and iPads from ios 9 to ios 14.
+This audio player is written in Swift 4 and runs on iPhones and iPads from iOS 9 to iOS 14.

 An example app using this player SDK can be run from the XCode-Project in the repository [app-example-ios](https://github.com/ybrid/app-example-ios).